Neeraj Madhav

-Neeraj Madhav (born 26 March 1990) is an Indian actor and rapper who predominantly works in Malayalam and Hindi films acted and one more Tamil film acted.
+Neeraj Madhav (born 26 March 1990), also known as NJ, is an Indian actor and rapper who predominantly works in Malayalam and Hindi films, apart from one Tamil film.

 Early life

 Neeraj was born on 26 March 1990, in Kozhikode, Kerala into a Malayali family.
-He did his schooling from St. Joseph's Boys' Higher Secondary School, Kozhikode.
-Then graduated in Visual communications from SRM Institute of Science and Technology, Kanchipuram and later did post-graduation in Theatre from School of Drama and Fine Arts, Thrissur.
+He studied at St. Joseph's Boys' Higher Secondary School, Kozhikode.
+He graduated in Visual communications from SRM Institute of Science and Technology, Kanchipuram and later did his post-graduation in Theatre from School of Drama and Fine Arts, Thrissur.
 His father Dr. K. Madhavan is a veterinarian, and his mother Latha, a teacher.

 The young talent started off as a dancer with the first edition of reality television programme ‘Super Dancer’ on Amrita TV and made it to the final round.
-Neeraj is also a trained Bharatanatyam dancer, having learned it under Kalamandalam Saraswathy and her daughter, Aswathy.
+Neeraj is also a trained Bharatanatyam dancer, having studied under Kalamandalam Saraswathy and her daughter, Aswathy.
 He is also trained in chenda and is a disciple of Kalanilayam Udayan Namboodiri.

-Neeraj has a younger brother Navneeth Madhav, another dancer turned actor in the family.
-He has acted in films such as Shikkar, Kottarathil Kutty Bhootham, Nallavan and Manikyakkallu and TV series such as Kuttichathan.
+Neeraj has a younger brother Navneeth Madhav, who is also a dancer turned actor.
+He has acted in films such as Shikkar, Kottarathil Kutty Bhootham, Nallavan and Manikyakkallu, and TV series such as Kuttichathan.